Giuliopime/giuliopime.dev/content/blog/so-i-built-a-discord-bot.md

 usually, you create a Discord application, aka bot, you receive events from Discord (via websockets) and you react by performing some sort of action.

 temporary voice channels is a feature that you can add to your guild, with which you design a voice channel as a “generator”: when a user joins the generator, my bot creates a new voice channel for the user and moves him into it, then once the channel gets empty again, my bot deletes it, keeping the server clean and tidy.
-you can see what the bot does really quick in this video:
+you can see what the bot does really quick in this video (well I'm making a demo video so this gif will get replaced soon, but settle with that for the moment):
 ![ab_temporary_voice_channels_demo.gif](/img/blog/astro/ab_temporary_voice_channels_demo.gif)

 ### the first version